 Instructions

 - Pierce sweet potatoes a few times with a knife then bake at 400 degrees until tender (usually about an hour for large potatoes).
-Check tenderness by inserting a knife into the thickest potato – knife should slide in easily with no resistance.
+Allow sweet potatoes to cool to room temperature then remove the skins.

-- Allow sweet potatoes to cool to room temperature then remove the skins.
-Add sweet potatoes, sugar, vanilla, salt, eggs and butter to a medium bowl or stand mixer.
+- Add sweet potatoes, sugar, milk, vanilla, salt, eggs and butter to a medium bowl or stand mixer.

 - Mix on medium speed with an electric mixer until smooth and well combined.
 Spread sweet potato mixture evenly into a 2-quart casserole dish then top with Praline Topping.